devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 6. Click **Promote Image**.

 The image will get promoted to the target environment and it will be visible in the list of images in that target environment.
-However, if the super-admin enforced an approval mechanism, an email notification will be sent to the approvers.
+However, if the super-admin enforced an approval mechanism, required number of approvals would be required for the image to be promoted.

+{% hint style="warning" %}
+In case you have configured [SES or SMTP on Devtron](../global-configurations/manage-notification.md#notification-configurations), an email notification will be sent to the approvers.
+{% endhint %}

-You may check the status of your request in the `Approval Pending` tab.
+7. If approval(s) are required for image promotion, you may check the status of your request in the `Approval Pending` tab.

-### Approving an Image Promotion Request
+### Approving Image Promotion Request

 {% hint style="warning" %}
 ### Who Can Perform This Action?